-The NFL Draft is right around the corner, which means it’s time to start analyzing the incoming rookie class for dynasty fantasy football purposes.
+The NFL Draft has come and gone, which means it’s time to start analyzing the incoming rookie class for dynasty fantasy football purposes.
 Dynasty is one of my favorite formats for playing fantasy football as you get to see your young players go through their careers and watch them grow and evolve.
-In this article, I’ll offer my initial rankings of the incoming rookies in the 2022 NFL draft class.
+In this article, I’ll offer my rankings of the incoming rookies in the 2022 NFL draft class.

 I’ll drop the obvious caveat here that a lot of player value depends on the situation, perhaps even more than talent.
 For example, I had Terrace Marshall ranked ahead of Amon-Ra St. Brown in my big board last year, but I selected St. Brown over Marshall in my dynasty drafts due to perceived opportunity.
 You can be an incredible talent, but it won’t matter for fantasy football value if you’re not on the field.

 This isn’t a class with an obvious number one in the rankings like Ja’Marr Chase was last year, and there’s not even really a Najee Harris or Jaylen Waddle-level dynasty prospect.
-That means there will be plenty of healthy debate about where the rankings will land, and I’ll likely be changing around these rankings as the offseason goes on, especially after the draft.
-For now, I’m basing it on my overall prospect rankings based on talent and production.
-Let’s dive in.
+That means there will be plenty of healthy debate about where the rankings will land, and I’ll likely be changing around these rankings as the offseason goes on.

 2022 NFL Rookie Dynasty Rankings

 #1 – RB Breece Hall, New York Jets